Jirkaach1/WooMinecraft-offline-support/README.md

 * Added support for offline minecraft servers
 * Added logging of order commands being used ingame saved in log.yml with player name and order id inside the WooMinecraft folder
 * Added command /woo clearlog which clears the logfile saved in the WooMinecraft folder
+* Every time automatic woo check is ran, it will message players with OP and console with orders that were completed in that check